michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 If you remember back to when we setup our .profile on Ubuntu, the very last line said `cdwr`.
 This was so we can always start directly in the Windows FS, at our user's root, or start directly into a Development folder that holds all of your work.
 This is because that is where you will be doing 99% of your work.

-In summary, you should install all programs on the Ubuntu FS, but keep all of you project files on the Windows FS.
+In summary, you should install all programs on the Ubuntu FS, but keep all of your project files on the Windows FS.

 ### NPM